Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### As a website user:

-1. I want a site in which I can view a contact us page to get in touch with the business (Required)
-2. I want a site in which i can view view blog posts so i can read articles and get a better sense of the restaurant (Should have)
-3. I want a site in which i can like a blog post so I  can interact with the restaurant (Should have)
-4. I want a site I can view comments the restaurant's blog posts so I can see what other people thinks about about the posts (Should have)
-5. I want a site I can create and register an account which stores my details for faster bookings (Required)
-6. I want a site I can create a comment for a blog so I can converse with the restaurant and its community (Should have)
-7. I Want a site I can view the amount of likes on a blog post so i can see if the post is highly rated (Should have)
-8. I want a site I can navigate through easily and have all features accessible (Required)
+1. I want a site I can navigate through easily and have all features accessible (Required)
-9. I want a site in which I have full use of all navbar, body, footer and icon features so that I can navigate the site views, forms, access requests, and access socials (Required)
+2. I want a site in which I have full use of all navbar, body, footer and icon features so that I can navigate the site views, forms, access requests, and access socials (Required)
-10. I want a site I can view paginated blog posts so the there's not too much information being shown (Should have)
-11. I want a site i can provide a contact us page so that users can reach out to the business (Required)
+3. I want a site in which I can view a contact us page to get in touch with the business (Required)
-12. I want a site I can not double book a table as it would be invalid (Required)
-13. I want a site that I can view the opening hours, contact details, an address along with a map so that I know where the business is located and when the business is open along with how to contact them via email, phone and socials (Required)
+4. I want a site that I can view the opening hours, contact details, an address along with a map so that I know where the business is located and when the business is open along with how to contact them via email, phone and socials (Required)
-14. I want a site I can view a menu option so that I can decide wether to eat at the business (Required)
+5. I want a site I can request a booking by selecting a time and date so that I can reserve a table (Required)
+6. I want a site I can update my booking so that I can choose another available date and time (Required)
+7. I want a site I can delete my booking so that I can cancel my table reservation (Required)
+8. I want a site where i can view all my booking requests with the date and time (Required)
-15. I want a site in which i am unable to book a table in the past as i would be invalid (Required)
+9. I want a site in which i can view blog posts so i can read articles and get a better sense of the restaurant (Should have)
-16. I want a site in which i can view a notifaction so that I know if my action of creation, edit, or deletion of a booking has been confirmed (Required)
+10. I want a site in which i can view a notifaction so that I know if my action of creation, edit, or deletion of a booking has been confirmed (Required)
+11. I want a site I can create and register an account which stores my details for faster bookings (Required)
+12. I want a site I can a log in so i can make a reservaton (Required)
-17. I want a site I can delete my booking so that I can cancel my table reservation (Required)
+13. I want a site I can that provides a prompt to register before I can reserve a table (Required)
+14. I want a site that provides an indecation if I'm logged in or not
-18. I want a site where i can view all my booking requests with the date and time (Required)
+15. I want a site I can view a menu option so that I can decide wether to eat at the business (Required)
+16. I want a site in which i am unable to book a table in the past as i would be invalid (Required)
+17. I want a site I can not double book a table as it would be invalid (Required)
+18. I want a site that displays blog post in an organised manor (Should have)
-19. I want a site I can request a booking by selecting a time and date so that I can reserve a table (Required)
+19. I want a site I can view comments the restaurant's blog posts so I can see what other people thinks about about the posts (Should have)
-20. I want a site I can update my booking so that I can choose another available date and time (Required)
+20. I want a site I can create a comment for a blog so I can converse with the restaurant and its community (Should have)
-21. I want a site I can create a booking so that I reserve a table (Required)
+21. I want a site in which i can like a blog post so I can interact with the restaurant (Should have)
-22. I want a site I can view a confirmation of my booking (Required)
+22. I Want a site I can view the amount of likes on a blog post so I can see if the post is highly rated (Should have)

 ### Admin / Authorised User

 1. As an Admin / Authorised User I can acces the backend of the site by logging in (Required)
-2. As an Admin / Authorised User I can manually manage all blog content on site (Required)
+2. As an Admin / Authorised User I can manage Blog posts to maintain details being displayed (Required)
+3. As an Admin / Authorised User I can manage Blog comments to maintain details being displayed (Required)
-3. As an Admin / Authorised User I can review bookings as to check if any double bookings were registered (Required)
+4. As an Admin / Authorised User I can review bookings as to check if any double bookings were registered (Required)
+5. As a Admin I can create, read, update and delete food and drinks items from the database so that we can add, remove, rename and view all our food and drinks items
-4. As an Admin / Authorised User I can access the back end of the site to create, edit and delete any of the menu options (Required)
+6. As an Admin / Authorised User I can access the back end of the site to create, edit and delete any of the menu options (Required)
-5. As an Admin / Authorised User I can search through reservations and menu items should i require that information (Should have)
+7. As an Admin / Authorised User I can search through reservations and menu items should i require that information (Should have)
-6. As an Admin / Authorised User I can view filtered bookings based on the name, email and date (Should have)
+8. As an Admin / Authorised User I can view filtered bookings based on the name, email and date (Should have)
-7. As an Admin / Authorised User I can manually create, edit or delete a reservation should a customer request (Should have)
+9. As an Admin / Authorised User I can manually create, edit or delete a reservation should a customer request (Should have)

 ### Site Owner